cfrantz/z2edit/README.md

     - Relative-ize paths to location of project file (e.g. ImportChrBank)
     - Check on TileCache recreation after commits in Overworld & Sideview editors.
       - Create `Edit` instances as tentative commits.
+    - Verify freespace upon import.
+      - FreeSpace::allocate_at is buggy.

 ### Cross Compile for Windows